 What Unique Career Paths Can I Pursue With an MBA Specializing in Marketing?

-Students who complete an accredited online MBA program in marketing are able to choose from a broad range of careers in their field.
-The list that follows outlines just a few of the options that are available to online marketing MBA graduates.
+Students who complete an accredited online MBA program in marketing can choose from a broad range of careers in their field.
+The list that follows outlines just a few of the available options for online marketing MBA graduates.

 Advertising, Promotions, or Marketing Manager

 Advertising, promotions, and marketing managers3 help clients and/or employers promote their brands, products, or services.
 They are responsible for creating and directing promotional campaigns that generate interest and attention.
 In most cases, advertising, promotions, and marketing managers work alongside art directors and sales managers.
-Usually these workers are required to keep regular office hours; however, marketing managers sometimes have hard deadlines to meet, which means they sometimes might be required to work overtime.
-Some advertising, promotions, and marketing managers work independently as freelancers; others may be employed exclusively by organizations or by an advertising agency.
+Usually, these workers are required to keep regular office hours; however, marketing managers sometimes have hard deadlines to meet, which means they sometimes might be required to work overtime.
+Some advertising, promotions, and marketing managers work independently as freelancers; others may be employed exclusively by organizations or advertising agencies.

 Market Research Analyst

 Market research analysts5 are responsible for obtaining and analyzing statistical data regarding market conditions, consumer behaviors, demand, and brand awareness.
-Their findings are used to help companies determine the products and services that consumers want and to determine their target audiences when creating new products.
+Their findings help companies determine the products and services consumers want and determine their target audiences when creating new products.
 Market research analysts usually keep regular office hours and work at a desk most of the day.

 According to the BLS, market research analysts earned an average of $63,120 annually as of May 2018.
-Demand for this career is expected to increase 23% by the year 2026, which is much faster than the average career.
+Demand for this career is expected to increase by 23% by 2026, which is much faster than the average career.

 Public Relations Specialist